pasekji/bi-eha/imgur-bug-bounty.md

 - **Imgur is durable to PHP remote code executions via uploaded images.**
 - **Video to gif function was tested for remote code execution with no vulnerable outcomes. - imgur.com/vidgif**
 - **All fields (username, password, email, etc...) were tested in SQLi part.**
-- **Imgur is durable to SQLi via search function and login/register forms.**
+- **Imgur is durable to SQLi via the search function and login/register forms.**
 - **Imgur profile settings fields were tested for SQLi with no vulnerable outcomes. - imgur.com/account/settings**
-- **Imgurs advanced search functions seems durable to the XSS.**
+- **Imgurs advanced search functions seem durable to the XSS.**
 - **Imgur profile settings fields were tested for XSS with no vulnerable outcomes. - imgur.com/account/settings**
 - **Video to gif function was also for XSS with no vulnerable outcomes. - imgur.com/vidgif**
 - **Imgur login/register forms were tested for XSS with no vulnerable outcomes.**